ad-freiburg/qlever-control/README.md

 By default, `qlever` uses [QLever's official Docker image](https://hub.docker.com/r/adfreiburg/qlever).
 In principle, that image runs on Linux, macOS, and Windows.
-On Linux, Docker run natively and incur only a relatively small overhead regarding performance and RAM consumption.
+On Linux, Docker runs natively and incurs only a relatively small overhead regarding performance and RAM consumption.
 On macOS and Windows, Docker runs in a virtual machine, which incurs a significant and sometimes unpredictable overhead.
 For example, `qlever index` might abort prematurely (without a proper error message) because the